Sepsis: Causes & Symptoms

 Timing is critical in the case of sepsis and septic shock.
 According to a study on septic shock patients, there is a 7.6 percent decrease in survival for each hour treatment is delayed.
 On the other end, if treatment is given within an hour of the first drop in blood pressure, the survival rate is 80 percent.

 Because sepsis can be so deadly, it’s important to seek medical attention as soon as possible.
-“If you’re not getting any better, if you think symptoms are progressively worsening – you should definitely be evaluated by a doctor,” says Dr. Szot.
+“If you’re not getting any better, if you think symptoms are progressively worsening – you should definitely be evaluated by a doctor,” said Dr. Gonda.